 20. Positive Education (November):

-This festival is one that fills the city of Saint-Étienne with electronic music, jungle, bass music and techno.
+This festival fills the city of Saint-Étienne with electronic music, jungle, bass music and techno.

 21. Sainte-Barbe (Every Saturday in December):

-During the whole of December, all through to the holiday season, Christmas markets are set all around the city of Saint-Étienne.
-You wouldn’t want to miss visiting this evolving city in any season of the year.
+During the whole of December, Christmas markets are set up all around Saint-Étienne.
+You wouldn’t want to miss visiting this evolving city at any time of the year.